 - Private cloud is a term for cloud computing services dedicated to a single organization.

 Ready to get a little deeper on public and private cloud?
 Read on as we take you from the basics up to… well, still the basics.
 (This is just a blog post after all.)
 If you’re looking to go beyond the basics, browse our hands-on learning library.
-From manager to engineer and all roles in between, we have learning paths that can help you and your team get the cloud know-how needed to succeed.
+From manager to engineer and all roles in between, we have learning paths and IT skills assessments that can help you and your team get the cloud know-how needed to succeed.

 Check out ACG’s free cloud fundamentals courses